 When done, remove from oven and set aside.

 In a blender, combine hummus (any kind will do - I used chipotle hummus), olive oil, and lime juice.
+Add in the juice from 1 lime, taste, and add juice from another 1/2 lime if you like.
 Blend until everything is evenly mixed.

 Taste and adjust seasoning if necessary - add salt or pepper, etc.